ScheduleOpt/benchmarks/jobshop/README.md

 # Jobshop benchmark instances

-The JSPLib is an informal group of instances (`ft`, `la`, `abz`, `orb`, `swv`, `yn`, `ta`, `dmu` to which we added `tai`) that have been used to investigate solution methods for the jobshop problem.
+The JSPLib is an informal group of instances (`ft`, `la`, `abz`, `orb`, `swv`, `yn`, `ta`, `dmu` to which we added `tai`, `long` and `short`) that have been used to investigate solution methods for the jobshop problem.
 On this page we keep track of the best known solutions (BKS) and classify the instances based on difficulty.

 ## Overview of the jobshop benchmark

-All instances in the benchmark follow the standard jobshop format, regardless of the problem they were originally meant for.
+All instances in the benchmark follow the standard jobshop format.
 The DaColTeppan instances use a conservative extension of the existing jobshop format.
-Cumulative jobshop have the capacity per machine in the filename, which may or may not be used.

 Jobshop instances (332)
 - 3 instances `ft` from Fischer and Thompson 1963